LogtalkDotOrg/logtalk3/tools/code_metrics/NOTES.md

 from 0.0 to 1.0, with 0.0 indicating a fully concrete entity and 1.0
 indicating a fully abstract entity.

-The dependencies count include direct entity relations plus predicate calls or dynamic updates to predicates in external objects or categories.
+The dependencies count includes direct entity relations plus predicate calls or dynamic updates to predicates in external objects or categories.

 For more information on the interpretation of the coupling metric scores,